|Business Rating:||4.0 / 5|

 Other card benefits

-Despite the fact this card doesn’t have an annual fee, it still comes with a surprising number of benefits, including benefits for business owners, such as free employee cards and discounts on business purchases with Visa SavingsEdge.
+Despite the fact this card doesn’t have an annual fee, it still comes with a surprising number of benefits, including benefits for business owners, such as free employee cards (See Rates and Fees).
 Business owners can also benefit from receiving a quarterly and year-end summary of their spending as well as purchase records they can download.

-Other card benefits include 0-percent fraud liability, no foreign transaction fees, car rental insurance, purchase protection, extended warranties, travel and emergency assistance, price protection and roadside dispatch.
-Cardholders will also get access to special VIP events, shopping discounts, emergency card services, lost luggage reimbursement and travel accident insurance.
+Other card benefits include $0 fraud liability for unauthorized charges, no foreign transaction fees, MasterRental® Insurance, purchase security, warranty manager/extended protection, travel and emergency assistance and roadside assistance (fees apply).
+Cardholders will also get access to Mastercard Business Assistant, lost luggage replacement and travel and emergency assistance.
+Terms, conditions and exclusions apply.

 Why get the Spark Cash Select card?